 WordPress has two primary chronological archives: the main index (the front page) and the yearly archives (including the per-month and per-day sub-archives).
 The main index lists every published post as one continuous list.
 You navigate the list using the next-and-previous pager links at the bottom of each page.
 Depending on the sort order, these links take you from newer to older posts offset from the previous page.
 Using the pager buttons on the main index, you can navigate through every post until you reach the first one ever published and there aren’t any more pages.

 The individual yearly and monthly archives follow each other chronologically just like the main index.
 However, each of these archives are dead-ends when it comes to link-navigation.
-By default, the January 2018 archive only includes the posts from that month sorted chronologically and the pager buttons won’t suggest you keep going backwards to December 2017 or forward to February 2018.
-You’re left stranded on January with no suggestion as to where you can go to next.
+By default, the 2018 archive only includes the posts from that year sorted chronologically.
+The pager buttons won’t suggest you go backwards to the 2017 archive or continue forward to the 2019 archive.
+You’re left stranded on the 2018 archive with no suggestions for where go to next.